Projet CMRAI : Detecting the vulnerable aorta in MRI for precision cardiovascular medicine

 • The Biological Resource Center (CRB) for the proper conservation of the biological data of the study

-By combining imaging data with physiological data (omics, clinical, etc.) of patients, this platform will be able to identify new therapeutic targets, in order to obtain improved diagnostic accuracy and will increase the effectiveness and efficiency of treatments by enabling better prevention of complications of atrial cardiomyopathy, such as atrial fibrillation and stroke.
+By combining imaging data with patient physiological data (omics, clinical data, etc.), this platform will be able to identify new therapeutic targets for improved diagnostic accuracy and increase the effectiveness and efficiency of treatments by enabling better prevention of complications of atrial cardiomyopathy, such as atrial fibrillation and stroke.